Initiatives for Motorcycles

 With this application to large models, wheels made from recycled materials are now used across our entire product line, from compact to large models.

-We plan to continue expanding the use of recycled aluminum wheels to global models in a phased manner.
+We plan to expand the use of recycled aluminum wheels to global models in a phased manner.

 Report